Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-To upload the File on Google Drive, you need to go to your Google account.
+You must go to your Google account to upload the File on Google Drive.
 From there, place the cursor on the grid-patterned icon on the top right of the screen to view the drop-down menu containing the complete set of Google Tools.
 Select Google Drive from the list of tools.
 Google Drive features a triangular icon.

 Change Sharing Settings

-Then you go to Google Slides and click on the slide you want to insert the audio file on.
+Then you go to Google Slides and click on the slide you want to insert the audio file.
 From the toolbar at the top, click on ‘Insert.’
 Doing so will open a drop-down menu from which you will select ‘audio.’

 You will be redirected to Google Drive, from where you can choose the audio you want to place on the selected slide.

-It is important to note that you will be placing the audio for each slide separately, so you will have to record the audio for each slide separately and label them accordingly.
+It is important to note that you will place the audio for each slide separately, so you must record the audio separately and label them accordingly.

 You can also adjust the audio for the slide using the speaker button and lower it or increase it as needed.
 Just make sure the audio is uniform throughout the presentation so your viewers don’t have to adjust it at their end and can concentrate on the lesson.

 Step 5: Make Adjustments Where Needed